tactful-ai/OPA-Dashboard/README.md

 # OPA-Dashboard

 The Open Policy Agent is an open-source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA [decouples](https://www.openpolicyagent.org/docs/latest/philosophy#policy-decoupling) policy decision-making from policy enforcement and application logic.
 At Dstny Engage, making changes to permissions in the OPA service is a cumbersome and time-consuming process that requires modifying code and deploying it.
-This is due to the deployment of several microservices and the need for the open policy agent to authorize the interactions between them.

-This project aims to develop a centralized dashboard for a middleware between the microservices and the open policy agent, allowing for user-friendly policy modifications in real-time.
+This project aims to develop a centralized dashboard for a middleware between Dstny Engage's services and the open policy agent, allowing for user-friendly policy modifications in real-time.

 ## Running the application
 You will need to have Node installed to run this project.